 S – Homeschooling has given me the opportunity to watch my children grow and develop.
 It’s not always easy and it has challenged me to let go of a lot of silly standards I used to hold myself and my children to.

 B – Find a supportive homeschooling network.
-It makes such a different to have other homeschooling moms around you.
+It makes such a difference to have other homeschooling moms around you.
 I know my mom was supported by a couple homeschooling friends when she started homeschooling me, and I’ve loved being able to talk about homeschooling with my friends.
 There are Facebook groups and homeschooling blogs, but being able to meet other homeschoolers in person and talk with a mom over coffee is such a huge boost.

 If you have more questions for these bloggers about homeschooling, please share in the comments below.
 Or just leave a comment anyways, I always love to hear from you! 😉